-- 5.1.6.1 The following degraded situations are related to this functional step:

-- 1. Failure to read the LTA balise group

-- 2. Failure to read the LTC balise group

-- 3. Failure to read the LTA2 balise group

-- 4. Loss of radio contact or non-operating RBC

-- 5. Failure of the STM to report state HS

-- 5.1.6.2 The consequence of degraded situation 1 is that there is no announcement to level STM sent by balise at this specific location.
-As a result, the driver may not be informed in time

-- and the STM in state CS could be ordered directly to state DA.
-This can be mitigated by the announcement sent by the RBC or by a redundant LTA balise group, e.g. the LTA2. - 5.1.6.3 The consequence of degraded situation 2 is that the announcement may not be cancelled for diverging routes.
-As a result, the train will make the transition to level STM after travelling the announced distance to the transition location.
-This risk can be mitigated by a redundant balise group LTC or alternatively by having the RBC sending a transition order to level 2 for all diverging routes to cancel any previous announcement to level STM. - 5.1.6.4 The consequence of degraded situation 3 is that there is no announcement to level STM sent by balise at this specific location.
-In addition, that the confidence interval is not reset and thus the train may perform the transition to level STM much earlier than expected.
+- 5.1.6.1 The following degraded situations are related to this functional step: - 1.
+Failure to read the LTA balise group - 2.
+Failure to read the LTC balise group - 3.
+Failure to read the LTA2 balise group - 4.
+Loss of radio contact or non-operating RBC - 5.
+Failure of the STM to report state HS - 5.1.6.2 The consequence of degraded situation 1 is that there is no announcement to level NTC sent by balise at this specific location.
+As a result in degraded situation, the driver may not be informed in time and the STM in state CS could be ordered directly to state DA without reading the national system.
+This is nominally mitigated by the announcement sent by the RBC or can be mitigated by a redundant LTA balise group, e.g. the LTA2. - 5.1.6.3 The consequence of degraded situation 2 is that the announcement may not be cancelled for diverging routes.
+As a result, the train will make the transition to level NTC after travelling the announced distance to the transition location.
+This risk can be mitigated by only using the RBC to announce and cancel the transition order.
+Alternatively a redundant balise group LTC or a duplicated balise group with only transition order for both directions can be used. - 5.1.6.4 The consequence of degraded situation 3 is that there is no announcement to level NTC sent by balise at this specific location.
+In addition, that the confidence interval is not reset and thus the train may perform the transition to level NTC much earlier than expected.
 In most situations, the transition is already announced by the RBC or the LTA balise group, but if that is not the case then this degraded situation can be mitigated by a redundant LTA2 or, if possible, by having the RBC provide an announcement.
-But, as the LTA2 is itself primarily a redundant balise, the need for mitigations should be limited. - 5.1.6.5 Another possible consequence of degraded situation 3 is that if the LTA2 balise group includes a Packet 137, Stop if in SR, a train in SR mode is not stopped. - 5.1.6.6 The consequence of degraded situation 4 is that there is no level transition announcement from the RBC.
+But, as the LTA2 is itself primarily a redundant balise, the need for mitigations should be limited. - 5.1.6.5 The consequence of degraded situation 4 is that there is no level transition announcement from the RBC.
 In case there is also no authorisation sent to pass the ETCS border, then the driver has to get permission to select Override EoA and continue.
-Depending on where the train starts towards the border, it may still receive the announcement from the LTA or LTA2 balises; otherwise the transition to Level STM is performed when passing the LTO balise group.
-Note that the entry in SR mode (e.g. after selecting Override EoA) deletes a level transition announcement stored onboard. - 5.1.6.7 The consequence of degraded situation 5 is that the ERTMS/ETCS onboard orders the STM to Failure state and sets the STM max speed to zero; see [SS035] 7.4.1.2.2, 7.4.1.2.3 and 7.4.2.2.2.
+Depending on where the train starts towards the border, it may still receive the announcement from the LTA or LTA2 balises; otherwise the transition to Level NTC is performed when passing the LTO balise group.
+Note that the entry in SR mode (e.g. after selecting Override EoA) deletes a level transition announcement stored onboard.

+5.1.6.6 The consequence of degraded situation 5 is that the ERTMS/ETCS onboard orders the STM to state Failure and sets the STM max speed to zero; see [SS035] 10.3.2.2, 10.3.2.4 and 10.12.1.3.

-5.2 Level STM Transition
+5.2 Level NTC Transition